Structure of Data in the Snowflake Data Warehouse

 Snowflake automatically uses clustering to order and sort the data within a micro-partition.
 With clustering, the data stored in the tables is ordered on a subset of some of the columns that can be used to co-locate data.
 Snowflake collects clustering metadata for each micro-partition created during data load.
 This metadata is then leveraged to avoid unnecessary scanning of micro-partitions.

-You can also define your own cluster keys to keep the frequently accessed data in the same micro-partition for faster retrieval, or, if your queries are running slower than normal.
-However, manually assigned cluster keys override Snowflake’s natural clustering for that table and require Snowflake to use additional compute resources to reclassify the data.
-Therefore, this incurs a cost for you in the form of Snowflake credits.
-Snowflake credits are used to pay for the consumption of resources on Snowflake.
+You can also define your own cluster keys to keep the frequently accessed data in the same micro-partition for faster retrieval or if your queries run slower than usual.
+However, manually assigned cluster keys override Snowflake’s natural clustering for that table, and Snowflake needs to use additional compute resources to reclassify the data.
+This action incurs a cost for you in the form of Snowflake credits.
+These credits are used to pay for the consumption of resources on Snowflake.
 Read Understanding Virtual Warehouse, Storage, and Cloud Services Usage for more information.

 Caching of Query Results